 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's exposure to the risk of changes in market interest rates is diminished as the Group holds no interest bearing financial liabilities.
+The Group's exposure to the risk of changes in market interest rates relates to the current unsecured interest bearing loan.